Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/005-multiple-when-steps.md

     Then the number of customers found is 1
 ```

 Note the `When ...
 And ...` composition of the scenario.
-In this case the author is misuing `And all customers are searched` as a `When` clause, when it is not the functionality under test.
+In this case the author is misusing `And all customers are searched` as a `When` clause, even though it is not the functionality under test.
 Instead, searching all customers is part of the verification and assertion of the `Then` step.
 A viable solution would be to introduce a `Then` step that represents `search and check the returned number of customers`.